TSDPRASAD88/E-commerce-follow-along/README.md

 ## Milestone 6:password hashing by using bcryptjs
 * added the password encryption in backend signup page
 * added comparision for checking password correct or not in login backend.

+## Milestone 9:created form for product upload
+* created the Addproduct page in frontend
+* Added form validation in Addproducts page.